mateusz-kolodziejczyk/movie-app/README.md

 Name: Mateusz Kolodziejczyk

 ## Features.

-......
-A bullet-point list of the ADDITIONAL user features you have implemented for the  Movies Fan app ......,

  + Watchlist Page - Adding movies to watchlist on the upcoming page adds them to this page.
  + Movie page Cast List - The movie has a list of its cast members on its page, allowing users to see who acted in the movie.
  + Full Cast List - The movie cast list is shorter, as casts can be extremely large.
 The full cast list is in a separate page.
- + Discover Search - Added a search feature to the home page to query the API to send back movies fitting the given criteria
+ + Discover Search - Added a search feature to the home page to query the API to send back movies fitting the given criteria.
- +
+ + Person Page - A page with details about a person.
+Also includes additional images of the person, as well as any movies they starred in.
+ + The user is able to both remove a movie from their watchlist, or add it to it.
+ + Top Rated Movies Page - A page showing a list of the highest rated movies on TMDB.
+ + The user can add movies on both the homepage and top rated page to their favorites list.

 ## Setup requirements (If required).

-Create your own .env file with your own TMDB API key in the root folder..
+Create your own .env file with your own TMDB API key in the root folder.

 ## API Data Model.